DacioSilvaJunior/java-proj/README.md

 Read the file containing information regarding the anime and display it to the user.

 *Future implementations should include the ability for each file to be associated with a specific user and provide recommendations based on the anime titles in their lists.

+by : Dacio da silva and Humbert Mota